 The findings extend beyond those of previous studies that only use dichotomous measures of judicial choice.
 Moreover, assessing judicial choices based on the content of decisions has implications for the growing literature on the strategic use of opinion clarity by judges.
 In addition, the designed model does not rely on published judicial votes.
 Therefore, the findings help to open the black-box of strategic judicial behavior on understudied constitutional courts, which often do not publish votes.
 Finally, this study provides systematic empirical evidence for political self-restraint in anticipation of judicial review.
 Overall, this project speaks to the substantial development of the judicialization of politics.

-Working with a publishing house.
+Contract with a publishing house.